Proplifting: Practice

 Practitioners often gather fallen leaves of succulents and other plants from the floors of big-box stores.
 Proponents state the practice rescues something that would otherwise go to waste, and gives the plants a new chance at life.
 It is also touted as much more economical than purchasing full-grown plants.
 Some chains have even publicly approved of the practice.
 Proplifting from smaller stores is discouraged as often these stores will propagate the material themselves.

 Cutting from live plants

 Clipping off pieces of living plants for sale is a discouraged practice even among proponents of proplifting.
 This practice is becoming more common, and not just at large corporate chains.
-Smaller stores also have lost revenue when they cannot sell plants that have been damaged by cutting, and even the San Diego Botanic Garden was targeted by plant thieves cutting living plants.
+Smaller stores also have lost revenue when they cannot sell plants that have been damaged by cutting, and even San Diego Botanic Garden was targeted by plant thieves cutting living plants.
 Enthusiasts are strongly encouraged by the community not to clip live plants and to trade or buy rarer cuttings within the community instead.
 Despite communities of proplifters encouraging asking permission and discouraging cutting and outright theft, others see it as a slippery slope from one to the other.